 - Puneet Sharma, Hewlett-Packard Laboratories

 M. Malboubi, C. Vu, C-.N.
-Chuah, and P. Sharma, "Compressive Sensing Network Inference with Multiple-Description Fusion Estimation," to appear in IEEE Globecom, December 2013. [pdf]
+Chuah, and P. Sharma, "Compressive Sensing Network Inference with Multiple-Description Fusion Estimation," IEEE Globecom, December 2013. [pdf]

 This project is supported by National Science Foundation CNS-1321115 grant (2013-2016) and HP Labs 2013 Innovation Research Award.